BusinessOptics/fn_graph/README.md

 - Update composers to gradually build more and more complex logic.
 - Enable incredible function reuse.
 - Visualize logic to make knowledge sharing easier.
-- Perform graph operations on composers to dynamically rewire your logic
+- Perform graph operations on composers to dynamically rewire your logic.
 - Manage calculation life cycle, with hooks, and have access to all intermediary calculations.
 - Cache results, either within a single session, or between sessions in development mode.
 Using the development cache intelligently invalidate the cache when code changes .